StarRocks/starrocks/contrib/dbt-connector/README.md

 consult [the project](https://github.com/dbt-labs/dbt-adapter-tests)

 ## Contributing
-Welcome to contribute for dbt-starrocks.
-See [Contributing Guide](https://github.com/StarRocks/starrocks/blob/main/CONTRIBUTING.md) for more information.
+We welcome you to contribute to dbt-starrocks.
+Please see the [Contributing Guide](https://github.com/StarRocks/starrocks/blob/main/CONTRIBUTING.md) for more information.